strophe/libstrophe/README.markdown

     ./configure
     make

-This will create a static library, also in the top-level directory, which can be linked into other programs.
-The public API is defined in `strophe.h` which is also in the top-level directory.
+The public API is defined in `strophe.h` which is in the top-level directory.

 The `examples` directory contains some examples of how to